crowdin/mobile-sdk-android/README.md

 ### 5. Done!

-Now all strings in your app will be overriden by new strings provided to Crowdin.
+Now all strings in your app will be overridden by new strings provided to Crowdin.

 ## Notes: